under-view/kmsroots/docs/vulkan.rst

 		uint32_t                    pushConstantRangeCount;
 		const VkPushConstantRange   *pushConstantRanges;

-	Most members may also be located at `VkPipelineLayoutCreateInfo`_.
+	More information can be found at `VkPipelineLayoutCreateInfo`_.

 	:c:member:`logicalDevice`
 		| Must pass a valid `VkDevice`_ handle (Logical Device)